Plastic and cosmetic surgery in China is booming, thanks greatly to the K-Pop phenomenon.

 Distrust drives Chinese locals to South Korea

 This trend is partly attributed to the K-Pop phenomenon, but also due to an overall distrust in the safety of the local plastic and cosmetic surgery clinics.
 The research by HSBC suggests many Chinese frequent clinics in their lunch breaks for non-invasive procedures such as dermal fillers, but travel to South Korea for more invasive treatments.
-The lack of trust with local clinics and cosmetic practitioners has even seen an increasing number of clinics fly in South Korean plastic surgeons to carry out procedures in China.
+The lack of trust with local clinics and cosmetic practitioners has even seen an increasing number of clinics fly in South Korean doctors to carry out procedures in China.

 Based on the HSBC report, the wariness of the Chinese for local cosmetic surgery may be warranted with just 20 percent of the country’s hyaluronic acid injections approved by regulators.
 Furthermore, 60 percent of these injections have been found to be made of either fake or smuggled ingredients.